Xi Jinping: Military reforms

-Under Xi, China's official military budget has more than doubled, reaching a record $246 billion in 2025.
+Under Xi, China's official military budget has more than doubled, reaching a record $282 billion in 2026.
 Though predating Xi, his administration has taken a more assertive stance towards maritime affairs, and has boosted CCP control over the maritime security forces.
-The PLA Navy has grown rapidly under Xi, with China adding more warships, submarines, support ships and major amphibious vessels during certain years than the United Kingdom or the United States did.
-Aircraft careers Shandong and Fujian entered into service under Xi in 2019 and 2025 respectively.
+The PLA Navy has grown rapidly under Xi, with China adding more warships, submarines, support ships and major amphibious vessels from 2014 to 2019 than the entire number of ships serving in the United Kingdom's fleet.
+Aircraft carriers Shandong and Fujian entered into service under Xi in 2019 and 2025 respectively.
 In 2017, China established the navy's first overseas base in Djibouti.
 Xi has also undertaken an expansion of China's nuclear arsenal, with him calling China to "establish a strong system of strategic deterrence."
-The Federation of American Scientists (FAS) has estimated China's total amount of nuclear arsenals to be 600 in 2025, with the US Department of Defense estimating that China's arsenal could reach 1,000 by 2030.
+The Federation of American Scientists (FAS) has estimated China's total nuclear arsenal to be 600 in 2025, with the US Department of Defense estimating that China's arsenal could reach 1,000 by 2030.